CS91Capstone/etl-api/README.md

-# etl-api
+# ETL API

-Lambda function used for ETL API
+Lambda code used with API Gateway